MalcolmMcLean/CrosswordDesigner/README.md

 # CrosswordDesigner
 Windows program to design crossword puzzles

-To create via CMake, create a directory called build, and naviage to it.
+To create via CMake, create a directory called build, and navigate to it.
 Then type `cmake ..`.
 The will create for you a Visual Studio .sln file.